shanalishah/study-abroad-budget-dashboard/README.md

 # study-abroad-budget-dashboard
-SOP document is present in the root folder.
-You can check the tool here: https://ceabudgetdashboard.streamlit.app/
+You can check the demo here: https://ceabudgetdashboard.streamlit.app/